 The first use of retroreflective material for purpose of enhancing the conspicuity of objects was probably created in Great Britain around the turn of the century (1800/1900).
 Observation of light reflected from animal’s eyes, especially those of cats, started the thought of using this technique to enhance the brightness of objects.

 The explanation of the glowing nature of cat’s eyes stems from the highly reflective nature of their retinas.
 These animals were primarily nocturnal and relied on making the most use of the available low light level.
-The tissue (tapetum lucidum) immediately behind the retina is coated with material which reflects over 80 % of the incident light, and reflects visible light back through the retina, increasing the light available to the photoreceptors and then increase the detectivity of objects.
+The tissue (tapetum lucidum) immediately behind the retina is coated with material which reflects over 80 % of the incident light, and reflects visible light back through the retina, increasing the light available to the photoreceptors and then increase the detectability of objects.